 What's the difference between conservation and efficiency?
-Conservation of electricity is turning off the hot water in the shower while you shampoo your hair.
-Electrical efficiency is installing a better showerhead to decrease water flow.
+Conservation of energy is turning off the hot water in the shower while you shampoo your hair.
+Energy efficiency is installing a better showerhead to decrease water flow.
+Both of these reduce energy use from pumping, treating, and heating the water.